freshollie/bacprop/README.md

 `pipenv install --dev` will install all requirements for development to take place.

+## Testing

+`bacprop` is 100% unit tested, and all changes should continue this.

 `pipenv run python -m bacprop` can be used to test changes

 `pipenv run test` will run all tests